-You can select this command quickly by pressing the 'F4' key.
+To select this command quickly, press the 'F4' key.

 Superscript's spelling checker comes with a 30,000 word Master Dictionary of its own.
 You can build up a supplementary dictionary to hold extra words or frequently used names.
 This is called the "User Dictionary."
-You can use Easy Spell dictionary disks, but they will need modification.
+In most cases, you can use existing Superscript or Easy Script dictionary disks, but they will need modification.
 See Appendix C for details.